ec-europa/toolkit/docs/building-codebase.md

 </p></details> -->
 <details><p><summary>execute <code>./toolkit/phing build-platform-dev</code></summary></p>

-Build the actual codebase.
-This action will transform your `lib/` and `resources/` folder into a Drupal codebase which you can install.
+Build the actual codebase, this will transform your `lib/` and `resources/` folder into a Drupal codebase which you can installed.
 This action by default will start by backing up any site specific files if there were any present.